Mortgage

 Condo vs. house

-Unlike owning a condo, owning a home typically allows you to do anything you want to do with and in your own home, as long as it’s legal.
+Unlike owning a condo, owning a home typically allows you to do anything you want with and in your own home, as long as it’s legal.
 For example, you can usually remodel as you see fit (as long as you get the proper permits, of course).
 Condominium associations, on the other hand, can limit the type of remodeling you’re allowed to do, prevent you from renting out your unit or even restrict what kind of pets you own.
-A condo also has less privacy than a house, since you’re sharing the building with other units.
+A condo also has less privacy than a house because you share the building with other units.

 Condos as vacation homes

-A condo can be a vacation home and may offer amenities, like a swimming pool or tennis courts, that can make it a convenient place to relax and recreate.
-However, if you’re hoping to make some extra money by renting out your condo as a vacation rental, be sure to do your research first.
-Not all condominium associations allow homeowners to use their condo as a vacation rental, and those that do may not be as easy to finance.
+A condo can be a vacation home and may offer amenities, such as a swimming pool or tennis courts, that can make it a convenient place to relax and recreate.
+However, if you’re hoping to make some extra money by using your condo as a vacation rental, be sure to do your research first.
+Not all condominium associations allow homeowners to rent out their condo, and those that do may not be as easy to finance.

-In addition to vetting your finances, mortgage lenders also evaluate the condo association’s financial health.
+Lenders evaluate the condo association’s financial health in addition to vetting your finances.
 The lenders will assess the entire picture of how the condo project is built, run and owned including the following:

 • Number of units purchased